 Working with your doctor is key.
 It takes a team to develop and maintain a successful health program.
 You and your healthcare professionals each play an important role in maintaining and improving your heart health.

 Work with your doctor to determine your risk and the best approach to manage it.
 In all cases, lifestyle changes are important to reduce your risk for heart attack and stroke.
 In some cases, cholesterol-lowering statin medicines may also provide benefit.

 Learn how to make diet and lifestyle changes easy and lasting.
 Also make sure you understand instructions for taking medication because it won't work if you don't take it as directed.

 Your diet, weight, physical activity and exposure to tobacco smoke all affect your cholesterol level.

 Knowing which fats raise LDL cholesterol and which ones don't is the first step in lowering your risk of heart disease.

 A heart-healthy eating plan can help you manage your blood cholesterol level.

 Understand Drug Therapy Options

 For some people, lifestyle changes alone aren't enough to reach healthy cholesterol levels.
 Your doctor may prescribe medication.
-Learn about:

 Avoid Common Misconceptions